hacker-gpt/lite/README.md

 <a href="https://hackergpt.app/" target="_blank">HackerGPT Lite</a> is a publicly available web OSINT and Discovery tool.
 Its free to use for first N interactions.
 You can start using it with existing Google account.

+Watch it perform SQL injection on OWASP Juice Shop:

 [![HackerGPT Lite](https://img.shields.io/badge/HackerGPT-Lite-red)](https://hackergpt.app)